clebin/smudge-bad-moonee-rising/README.md

 * make tap - creates the tap file
 * make run - runs the game
 * make all - all of the above

+## License

+The source code and assets are licensed under Creative Commons [CC BY](https://creativecommons.org/licenses/by/4.0/).

+The tools/libraries included that I don't own have their own copyright notices and license (some are public domain, others are open source).